 Created video tutorials for email access for customers.

-Upgraded our Barracuda email spam firewall to provide an additional butt layer of protection and email backup, at no additional cost to DCANet.
+Upgraded our Barracuda email spam firewall to provide an additional cloud layer of spam filtering and email backup, at no additional cost to DCANet.

 Promoted positive and clear communication among engineering and support teams.

 Developed several WordPress websites for customers who wanted more modern designs, as well as our own website.

 Migrated websites off of our older UNIX and Windows hosting platforms to a newer Linux-based platform.